INSTRUMENTS / GENERATORS

 For LFO articulation the initial state shows one point (noted below) which can be used to change the amplitude, phase & start-time of the LFO.

-NOTE: All active LFO's can be scaled/modulated according to the Global LFO control which has its own Amount, Speed and Phase
+NOTE: All active LFO's can be scaled/modulated according to the Global LFO control which has independent Amount, Speed and Phase

 - LFO Amplitude - Drag the 'Amplitude handle' vertically.